"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Like the eagle, a serpent is a predatory creature.
 Also, like the eagle, God describes nations He used in judgment as serpents (Isaiah 14:29, 30:6, Jeremiah 8:5-17).
-Dan is also described as a serpent in his judgment, which some rabbinic sources cite as the emblem on the flag of their camp:
+Jacob also described Dan as a serpent in his prophecy below, and some rabbinic sources cite as the emblem on the flag of their camp:

 Genesis 49:16-17 - "Dan shall judge his people as one of the tribes of Israel.
 Dan shall be a serpent by the way, a viper by the path, that bites the horse's heels so that its rider shall fall backward."

-Though the scriptural parallels are not as clear-cut for Dan as they are for the other tribes, it is compelling that rabbinic sources support the standards as matching that of the likenesses of the four living creatures.
-In addition, Scripture shows that Moses was to pattern the tabernacle on Earth after that in Heaven (Hebrews 8:5).
-All things considered, the layout of the camp of Israel appears to be patterned after the four living creatures in Heaven:
+Though the scriptural parallels for Dan are not as clear as they are for the other tribes, it is compelling that rabbinic sources support the standards as matching that of the likenesses of the four living creatures.
+In addition, Scripture shows that Moses was to pattern the tabernacle on the earth after that in Heaven (Hebrews 8:5).
+All these things considered, the layout of the camp of Israel appears patterned after the four living creatures in Heaven: